apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

 ```

 Zookeeper, journalnodes and namenodes need persistent volumes for storing
 metadata.
+The helm charts do not set the storage class name by default.
+Nor
+it does use persistent volume selectors.
+This means it will rely on
-The helm charts currently rely on a default storage volume class.
+a provisioner for default storage volume class, or it will match existing
-Each daemon type requires certain minimum size for persistent volumes:
+persistent volumes entirely depending on the size requirements.
+To
+override these, you can specify volume classes or selectors.
+See below for
+details.

-  - namenodes: Each of the two namenodes needs at least a 100 GB volume.
+  - namenodes: Each of the two namenodes needs at least a 100 GB volume.  i.e.
-    i.e. Yon need two 100 GB volumes.
-This
-    can be overridden by the `hdfs-namenode-k8s.metadataVolumeSize` option.
+    Yon need two 100 GB volumes.
+This can be overridden by the
+    `hdfs-namenode-k8s.persistence.size` option.
+    You can also override the storage class or the selector using
+    `hdfs-namenode-k8s.persistence.storageClass`, or
+    `hdfs-namenode-k8s.persistence.selector` respectively.
+For details, see the
+    values.yaml file inside `hdfs-namenode-k8s` chart dir.
   - zookeeper: You need three > 5 GB volumes. i.e. Each of the two zookeeper
     servers will need at least 5 GB in the volume.
 Can be overridden by
     the `zookeeper.persistence.size` option.
+You can also override
+    the storage class using `zookeeper.persistence.storageClass`.
   - journalnodes: Each of the three journalnodes will need at least 20 GB in
     the volume.
+The size be overridden by the
+    `hdfs-journalnode-k8s.persistence.size` option.
+    You can also override the storage class or the selector using
+    `hdfs-journalnode-k8s.persistence.storageClass`, or
+    `hdfs-journalnode-k8s.persistence.selector` respectively.
+For details, see the
+    values.yaml file inside `hdfs-journalnode-k8s` chart dir.
+  - kerberos: The single Kerberos server will need at least 20 GB in the volume.
-Can be overridden by the
+    The size be overridden by the `hdfs-krb5-k8s.persistence.size` option.
-    `hdfs-journalnode-k8s.editdataVolumeSize`.

-FIXME.
-Support storageClass override.
+    You can also override the storage class or the selector using
+    `hdfs-krb5-k8s.persistence.storageClass`, or
+    `hdfs-krb5-k8s.persistence.selector` respectively.
+For details, see the
+    values.yaml file inside `hdfs-krb5-k8s` chart dir.

 Then launch the main chart.
 Specify the chart release name say "my-hdfs",
 which will be the prefix of the K8s resource names for the HDFS components.